dotcfm/cfsummit2017/README.md

 - build the image
 - run the container

+REQUIREMENTS

+- The build requires the Linux x64 ColdFusion installer `ColdFusion_2016_WWEJ_linux64.bin` file to be in the `demo1` folder.

 TO BUILD

-The build requires the Linux x64 ColdFusion installer `ColdFusion_2016_WWEJ_linux64.bin` file to be in the `demo1` folder.

     cd cfdemo1
     docker build -t cfdemo1 .